Official Rules for the 2019 Werk It Podcast Accelerator Contest

 WHAT ARE THE PRIZES?

-One grand prize winner will be able to produce a pilot episode based on their pitch with WNYC Studios.
+One grand prize winner will have an opportunity to produce a pilot episode based on their pitch with WNYC Studios.
 The pilot process will provide the winner with tools and professional guidance to bring their ideas to life.
 The prize will include the following:

 The winner will be invited to meet with a team of leading producers from WNYC Studios for a two-hour session to further hone their podcast idea.
 (This may be in person or may be done remotely if the winner is not in the NYC area.)